Scanpath Prediction on Information Visualisations

 \section{Introduction}

 }

 Despite the importance of human gaze in information visualisation, for example to study media quality~\cite{bylinskii2017learning} or visual decision-making~\cite{feit2020detecting}, existing approaches to quantify users' visual attention require special-purpose eye tracking equipment \cite{kurzhals2014evaluating}.
 However, eye trackers may not always be available.
 They have to be calibrated to each user prior to first use~\cite{Harezlak2014TowardsAE}, and accurate gaze estimation is limited to confined areas in front of the display~\cite{Feit2017TowardEG}.
 A popular approach to overcome these limitations is to instead use computational models of visual attention that can predict attention distributions over an image, such as saliency maps, without the need for any eye tracking equipment~\cite{boccignone2019look}.
 Saliency modelling has been widely studied in computer vision~\cite{itti1998model, cornia2016multi, bao2020human, droste2020unified}, but has also found applications in human-computer interaction (HCI), such as for visual analytics~\cite{kurzhals2014evaluating}, optimising webpage designs~\cite{pang2016directing}, and re-targeting and thumbnailing on graphic designs~\cite{bylinskii2017learning}.

-Information visualisations are fundamentally different from natural images: they usually contain more text (e.g. title, axis labels or legends) as well as larger areas with uniform colour and little to no texture (e.g. in bar plots or pie charts)~\cite{matzen2017data}.
+Information visualisations are fundamentally different from natural images: they usually contain more text (e.g. titles, axis labels or legends) as well as larger areas with uniform colour and little to no texture (e.g. in bar plots or pie charts)~\cite{matzen2017data}.
 These differences have triggered research into saliency models that are specifically geared to information visualisations, such as element-level saliency prediction~\cite{gupta2018saliency}.
 However, saliency models are fundamentally limited in that they cannot predict the temporal dynamics of gaze behaviour.